gpadolina/DeepLearning-notes/DeepLearning/Deep learning for Text and Sequences.md

 Like all recurrent layers in Keras, *SimpleRNN* can be run in two different modes: it can return either the full sequences of successive outputs for each timestep (a 3D tensor of shape *(batch_size, timesteps, output_features)*) or only the last output for each input sequence (a 2D tesnor of shape *(batch_size, output_features)*).
 These two modes are controlled by the *return_sequences* constructor argument.

+It's sometimes useful to stack several recurrent layers one after the other in order to increase the representational power of a network.
+In such a setup, you have to get all of the intermediate layers to return full sequence of outputs.
+#### Understanding the LSTM and GRU layers
+*SimpleRNN* isn't the only recurrent layer available in Keras.
+There are two others: *LSTM* and *GRU.* In practice, you'll always use one of these, because *SimpleRNN* is generally too simplistic to be of real use. *SimpleRNN* has a major issue: although it should theoretically be able to retain at time t information about inputs seen many timesteps before, in practice, such long-term dependencies are impossible to learn.